 - The city would be given an opportunity to purchase the land for Fair Market Value without it going to a public land sale.

 The land would go to a public land sale.
 If this occurs:

-- The city could still bid on the land.
+- The city could bid on the land.

-- If the city were the successful bidder, there would be no reference to public purpose on the title, eliminating risk.
+- If the city were the successful bidder, there would be no reference to public purpose on the title.

-The city could choose not to pursue ownership of the land and allow it to be sold through a public land sale.
+The city could choose not to pursue ownership of the land, it would be sold through MnDOT’s public land sale.

 - The city could still influence the land use through the city’s normal comprehensive plan and zoning controls.

 - Comprehensive plan and zoning controls could be placed on the site either before or after MNDOT releases/ sells the land.

 Click just one button to write and send your own email to the Mayor, seven Council Members and Restore Lilac Way.